MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 ms.subservice: waf-workload-oracle
 ---

-# Decouple from your Exadata
+# Decouple from Oracle Exadata

 Exadata is an engineered system.
 It consists of both Hardware and Software.
 By decoupling we mean to decouple from your hardware into a single instance Database.